tuobangli/24hours/README.md

-#go to Kuala Lumpur today.
+leave Kuala Lumpur tomorrow, to saipan or Korea.